rickwysocki/hugo-site/content/web-design/little-ghost/index.md

 ---
 title: "Little Ghost (Hugo Theme)"
+permalink: /little-ghost
-layout: single
+layout: portfolio-page
-summary: I am currently designing a theme for the static-site generator Hugo.
+summary: I am designing a theme called Little Ghost for the static-site generator Hugo.
+I’m currently in the early stages of its development, but it works and can be installed using the instructions in its Github repository.
+The purpose of the theme is to give new users who want to use Hugo’s powerful content management features an easy and aesthetically pleasing kick-start to their websites.

 categories:
   - Portfolio
 skills: